stevedrobinson/mosaico-backend/BACKEND.md

 Run all backoffice's tests:

+- all the dev prerequisite
-- Open a working dev server `npm run dev`
+- having the application being build `npm run build`
 - run the test with `npm run tape`

 Run a specific test: